roberddd/PF2B/docs/getting_started.md

     Follow these steps to install PlantFactory and the necessary libraries:

-    1. If you haven’t already installed PlantFactory, download it from [Bentley’s official website](https://www.bentley.com/software/e-on-software-free-downloads/){ target="_blank" } and follow the on-screen instructions to complete the installation.
+    1. If you haven’t already installed PlantFactory, download it (approximately 1.6 GB in size) from [Bentley’s official website](https://www.bentley.com/software/e-on-software-free-downloads/){ target="_blank" } and follow the on-screen instructions to complete the installation.
     - The `PlantCatalog` Library can also be downloaded from the same link.
 It is divided into multiple parts and requires 19.6 GB of space.
 I highly recommend downloading all parts to access the full plant library.
     - For additional information about PlantFactory, check out Bentley's FAQ section [here](https://www.bentley.com/software/e-on-software-free-downloads/#faq){ target="_blank" }.